-As we look toward the new year, many people are making personal resolutions in hopes of creating “new beginnings.”
-From hitting the gym regularly to eating a healthier diet, these goals can easily slip away from us.
-This year, take a new approach to a healthy resolution!
-Small steps toward your resolution can set the foundation for a healthier, sustainable 2018.
+As we move into the new year, many people are making personal resolutions in hopes of creating “new beginnings.”
+From exercising regularly to eating a healthier diet, these goals can easily slip away from us.
+This year, take a new approach to a healthy, attainable resolution!
+Small steps toward your resolution can set the foundation for a healthier, sustainable year.

 Drink More Water